 The Breakdown of a Dental Implant

-The fixture is the piece that anchors the dental implant in place.
-Because the fixture is made of titanium, it has the extraordinary ability to bond with the jawbone in the same manner that the roots of your natural teeth do.
-This process is known as osseintegration and it’s key to securing your dental implant.
+The fixture is the piece of the implant that anchors the dental implant in place.
+Because we craft our fixtures from a biocompatible titanium alloy, it has the extraordinary ability to bond with the jawbone in the same manner that the roots of your natural teeth do.
+This process is known as osseointegration, and it’s vital for securing your implant.

-The abutment is middle piece of the implant which secures the fixture to the crown.
+The abutment is the middle piece of the implant and secures the fixture to the crown.
 Dr. Chow will attach the abutment to the fixture as soon as the fixture is fully integrated with your jawbone.